bu-ist/eng-import-media/readme.md

 This command scans for scaled library items that aren't already rendered at the correct size, and creates the correct size to match the specified img src.

 `wp mediafix fix-all-thumbnails`

+### Categorize

+This command can use the hidden post_meta value containing the source url of attachments to assign a taxonomy term.
+Use the basic command to scan for attachments with the correct post_meta key:

+`wp mediafix report-import-dept`

+Add the `update` subcommand to actually assign the detected terms.

+`wp mediafix report-import-dept update`